Pension Annual Allowance Advice

 What is Tapered Annual Allowance?

-Higher rate taxpayers with an ‘adjusted income’ over £260,000 a year (your combined earnings, investment returns and pension contributions made by your employer) have additional complexity in their retirement planning.
+Higher rate taxpayers with an ‘adjusted income’ over £260,000 a year (your combined earnings, taxable income and pension contributions made by your employer) have additional complexity in their retirement planning.
 The Tapered Annual Allowance reduces their Annual Allowance by £1 for every £2 of ‘adjusted income’ earned above £260,000.

 • What is Money Purchase annual allowance?